 Besides, choosing the trade assurance service is the safest way to pay on Alibaba, no matter large or small orders.
 Just like PayPal, you can open a dispute if there is something wrong with the product, and Alibaba will mediate and deal with the dispute.

 Moreover, trade assurance support many kinds of payment methods including Credit Card, T/T(Bank Transfer), Online Bank Payment, Online Transfer, Western Union, PayLater, and Boleto.
-Check Alibaba payment methods to find a suitable one and pay safely on Alibaba.

-Like the selection of suppliers, it’s not easy to choose a good one from thousands of freight forwarders.
+Just like the selection of suppliers, it’s not easy to choose a good one from thousands of freight forwarders.
 Reliable forwarders can keep you safe and save a lot of concerns and unexpected follow-up troubles.

-My Advice: You can opt for freight forwarders you’re familiar with, instead of asking your supplier to arrange shipments.
+You can opt for freight forwarders you’re familiar with, instead of asking your supplier to arrange shipments.
 If you don’t have your own forwarder and have no experience, you’d better ask your supplier to do that for you.
 The premise is that he is a good supplier.